sachinraja/zod-to-ts/README.md

 ## Installation

 ```
-npm install zod-to-ts zod typescript
+npm install zod-to-ts zod
 ```

-You must be on zod@3 and typescript@4.
+You must be on zod@3.

 ## Usage